formatCvt/mattermost-emoji-uploader/README.md

 1. Log in to your Mattermost instance
 2. Go to **Account Settings** → **Security** → **Personal Access Tokens**
 3. Click **Create Token**
-4. Give it a name and select the `emoji:write` permission
+4. Copy the token (you won't be able to see it again)

-5. Copy the token (you won't be able to see it again)
+For more details, see the official documentation on [how to generate a personal access token](https://developers.mattermost.com/integrate/reference/personal-access-token/).

 ## Supported Image Formats